Expertium/expertium.github.io/Benchmark.md

 3. FSRS-4.5.
 It's a slightly improved version of FSRS v4, the shape of the forgetting curve has been changed.

 4. FSRS-5.
 The newest version.
-The main difference is that it takes into account same-day reviews, unlike all previous version, though the improvement in performance is small.
+The main difference is that it takes into account same-day reviews, unlike all previous versions, though the improvement in performance is small.
 Anki 24.XX uses it, AnkiMobile and AnkiDroid haven't been updated yet, so they use FSRS-4.5.
 If you want to read about the differences between FSRS-4.5 and FSRS-5, I have an article with an in-depth explanation of FSRS formulas.

 5. FSRS-5 (default parameters).
 This is just to see how well FSRS-5 performs without optimization.

 6. FSRS-5 (pretrain).
-In FSRS, the first 4 parameters (values of initial stability) are optimized in a completely different way, compared to the rest.
+In FSRS, the first 4 parameters (values of initial stability) are optimized in a completely different way compared to the rest.
 "Pretrain" is when the first 4 parameters are optimized, while the rest of parameters are set to default.
 In Anki >=24.06, when parameters are optimized, the optimizer determines whether to keep the default parameters, perform pretrain, or perform a full optimization; which one is used depends on the user's review history.
 The more reviews a user has, the more likely it is that full optimization will be performed.

 Below is a diagram that should give you a better understanding of FSRS.